 What’s a cruise without food?
 To be sure, any trip you take on any ship is going to put a big focus on having good food and a number of places to eat.
 That said, you’ll notice a difference between the smaller ships and larger ones.
 With more space, cruise lines simply have more room for different restaurants.

-Take Mardi Gras — the newest and largest ship from Carnival.
+Take Mardi Gras — one of the newest and largest ship from Carnival.
 On this ship all of the following restaurants are offered:

 Carnival Mardi Gras Restaurants (19 options):